 A. Yes.
 Co-curricular courses are offered through Office of Students Services and Development.
 Co-curricular credits are done at Level II and students can get only 3 credits of co-curricular courses.
-The grading for co-curricular credits will be pass/fail.

 Q. I entered the University before 2003, would my degree be assessed under the GPA system?